 Vincy Mas is a spectacular mid-summer carnival celebration that is full of Caribbean music and tradition.
-It is an incredible lively and colourful carnival filled with six straight days of street parties and parades.
+It is an incredibly lively and colourful carnival filled with six straight days of street parties and parades.
 Vincy Mas actually begins in May and the carnival celebrations keep going all the way till July.

 The event has some wild street parties including their J’ouvert and Mardi Gras.
-There is also loads of entertaining events including the Soca Monarch Competition, the Junior Pan Fest and Miss Carnival to name a few.
+There are also loads of entertaining events including the Soca Monarch Competition, the Junior Pan Fest and Miss Carnival to name a few.
 Of course, the most prestigious and sought after is the mas band parade where bands compete to be named Band of the Year.
 The big Mardi Gras Parade of the Bands is the highlight of Carnival that is full of awesome Caribbean music and colourful costumes.

 What is carnival in Martinique?